Devonics-Inc/FrPalletizingSetup/README.md

 ### Extended Axis Offset
 - If your extended axis direction is flipped, modify the value of register H02-02.
 To edit, ensure the rail is disabled.
 After editing, you must power cycle the solution.

+### Extended axis "Out of Soft Limit" Error:
+- Sometimes, the extended axis will read the palletizers position as a very extreme value that is out of the soft limit range.
+To fix this, you must first unplug the PLC and set the web app to not be configured for an extended axis.
+Then, reset all the values in the configuration tab to the values shown in the image at the end of step 3.
+Now, turn off the solution, reset your PLC connection and you'll see that value return to normal!